ghorbani-mohammad/api-boilerplate/README.md

 ## Usage:
-1. Just install cookiecutter by pip in your terminal
+1. First, You need cookiecutter utility.
+Just install cookiecutter by pip in your terminal
  ```
  pip install cookiecutter
  ```